mdondrup/gendb_lite/README.md

 # Installation

-- place this module's folder in Drupals module directory
+- place this module's folder in Drupal's module directory
 - activate the module